tansaox2008123/GRAPE-LM/README.md

-# GRAPE
+# GRAPE-LM

 # Introduction
-GRAPE (Generator of RNA Aptamers Powered by activity-guided Evolution) is an AI-driven framework designed to accelerate RNA aptamer discovery and optimization.
+GRAPE-LM (Generator of RNA Aptamers Powered by activity-guided Evolution-Language model) is an AI-driven framework designed to accelerate RNA aptamer discovery and optimization.
 Aptamers are short nucleic acid sequences capable of binding specific targets with high affinity, making them valuable for applications in therapeutics, diagnostics, and synthetic biology.

 Traditional aptamer selection methods, such as SELEX, often require multiple rounds of enrichment and are limited by in vitro conditions that do not fully capture intracellular interactions.
 GRAPE overcomes these limitations by integrating a Transformer-based conditional autoencoder with nucleic acid language models.
 It is uniquely guided by Next-Generation Sequencing (NGS) enrichment data obtained from CRISPR/Cas-based intracellular screening (CRISmers), enabling biologically relevant and highly functional aptamer generation.